Tips and tricks for long flights in economy class – what to wear and the essentials to take along

 7. Slippers & socks

 Wearing your shoes for 12 hours, especially while sleeping, is maybe not the best idea.
 But neither is entering the toilets barefooted or in socks only.
 Also, due to the heavy air conditioning, there is quite a draft.
-If you are a sensitive person like me, heaving some slippers & maybe socks to prevent trombone is a very good idea.
+If you are a sensitive person like me, heaving some slippers & maybe socks to prevent thrombosis is a very good idea.

 Note: I usually pick up some of the one-way slippers at the hotel and add it to my amenity kit.
 They might not be made to last, but they are light weighted and easily stored in your hand luggage.

 8. Walk around

 I already mentioned trombone.
 The older you get, the bigger the issue gets.
 It is very important to stretch ever so often, maybe walk around the aisle a bit, say hi to the stewardess and ask for some water – whatever – but just don’t sit 10 hours straight in your seat and not leaving it once.
 It’s unhealthy.
 Don’t feel awkward strolling through the aisles.
 Your legs will thank you.
 Also, changing your seating position ever so often is recommended.